 The map below is updated regularly.
 However, to view the very latest list of MPs' views on PR as a google sheet, click here.

-The data used on the map is compiled primarily from correspondence between constituents and their elected MPs.
-We have also included MPs who voted recently in Parliament in favour of adopting proportional representation (during Jonathan Reynold MP's ten minute rule motion in December 2015), as well as MPs who have made clear their position on the issue in public speeches or articles.
-If your MP is not listed, you can get in touch with them and share a copy of their response with us.
-Even if they are already listed on the map, it is important to write to them to let them know you are not satisfied with our present electoral system.
+The data used on the map comes primarily from correspondence between constituents and their elected MPs.
+We’ve also included MPs who voted in Parliament in favour of adopting Proportional Representation (ten minute rule motion, December 2015, by Jonathan Reynolds MP), and MPs who have made clear their position in public speeches or articles.
+If your MP is not listed, get in touch with them and share a copy of their response with us.
+If they are already on the map, it’s still important to write to them to let them know you are not satisfied with our present electoral system.

-No. The UK has never had a referendum on whether to change to a proportional voting system.
+No. It’s a common myth but the fact is the UK has never had a referendum on whether to change to a proportional voting system.
 The system put forward in the 2011 referendum was the Alternative Vote.
 This is not a proportional system, and shares the problems caused by disproportionality which afflict First Past the Post.
-David Cameron himself stated on one occasion: “I'm here today to explain as clearly as I can why AV is completely the wrong reform…let me take on this myth that AV is more fair and more proportional than the system we have currently”.
-As such, the outcome of the 2011 referendum did not indicate a rejection of, or indeed any comment upon, proportional electoral systems by the electorate.
+David Cameron once said: “I'm here today to explain as clearly as I can why AV is completely the wrong reform…let me take on this myth that AV is more fair and more proportional than the system we have currently”.